mugabicollins/TerraTrac-field-app/README.md

 ## Regression Test List

-The regression test list is now available in the [Google Sheet](https://docs.google.com/spreadsheets/d/1X4InFUmJCyVf01pmEjwMyY8Gl45x1ODZGNvj7CFJCD4/edit?usp=sharing).
+The regression test list is now available in the [GitHub repository](https://github.com/agstack/TerraTrac-field-app).
 This sheet contains the test cases and expected behaviors for all major features of the app.
 Testers can update their feedback directly in the sheet to indicate whether the feature works as expected.

 ### How to Use the Regression Test List